14 things you’ve probably forgotten about the 2014 World Cup

 14. Neuer rewrites the job description

-Manuel Neuer did what the football dictionary generally terms ‘goalkeeping’ exceptionally well at Brazil 2014.
-He frustrated Cristiano Ronaldo, charged from his line for an exceptional sliding block on Islam Slimani, produced a stupefying one-handed stop from Mathieu Valbuena and exasperated Paulinho with a double save.
+Manuel Neuer did what the football dictionary generally terms ‘goalkeeping’ exceptionally well at Brazil 2014, making saves, claiming crosses and communicating effectively with his back four.

-By the time the tournament had ended, however, the Gelsenkirchen native had rewritten the definition of his position courtesy of ball-playing that added an opponent-befuddling dimension to Germany’s game.
-Overall, Neuer completed 244 passes during the tournament – more than Lionel Messi (242), Wesley Sneijder (242), Thomas Muller (221), Arjen Robben (201) and Paul Pogba (197).
-Passmeister.
+By the time the competition had ended, however, the Bayern Munich glovesman had rewritten the definition of his position courtesy of his brilliant ability with the ball at his feet.
+Overall, Neuer completed 244 passes during the tournament – more than Lionel Messi, Wesley Sneijder, Thomas Muller, Arjen Robben and Paul Pogba.

 Get the best features, fun and footballing frolics straight to your inbox every week.